-- (a) the member -

-- (i) dies. or

-- (ii) resigns, or

-- (iii) becomes mentally incapacitated, or

-- (iv) becomes insolvent under administration, or

-- (v) ceases to reside permanently in the Diocese, or

-- (b) the Standing Committee declares, by resolution with a majority of not less than two-thirds of the members of the Standing Committee present and entitled to vote, the member's office to be vacated because of the member's refusal, neglect or inability to perform functions as a member or because of any other reason so declared.
+- (a) the member - (i) dies, or - (ii) resigns by notice in writing given to the Diocesan Secretary, or - (iii) becomes mentally incapacitated, or - (iv) becomes an insolvent under administration, or - (v) ceases to reside permanently in the Diocese, or - (b) the Standing Committee declares, by resolution with a majority of not less than two-thirds of the members of the Standing Committee present and entitled to vote, the member's office to be vacated because of the member's refusal, neglect or inability to perform functions as a member or because of any other reason so declared.

-114. How are casual vacancies filled?
+118. How are casual vacancies filled?

-- (1) The Standing Committee is to appoint a member of the clergy or a lay person (as the case requires) to fill a casual vacancy in the office of an elected member of the Diocesan Tribunal. - (2) A person appointed under this clause holds office for the balance of his or her predecessor's term of office, subject to clauses 112 (2) and 113.
+- (1) The Standing Committee is to appoint a member of the clergy or a lay person (as the case requires) to fill a casual vacancy in the office of an elected member of the Diocesan Tribunal. - (2) A person appointed under this clause holds office for the balance of his or her predecessor's term of office, subject to clauses 116(2) and 117.

-115. Ineligibility of members of the Board of Enquiry
+119. Ineligibility of members of the Board of Enquiry